sebasmonia/datum/README.md

 * `'auth-source` can be used in either `sql-user` or `sql-password`, and then the parameter is retrieved from a backend supported by `auth-source`.

 For the last one, I only use `.authinfo.gpg`, but the package supports Gnome's keyring and KDE's wallet.
 It also allows adding more backends, check its documentation.
-The lookup is done by connection name, for the one in the sample above:
+The lookup is done by connection name, for the one in the sample above, you would add to your authinfo:
 ```
 machine MSSQL-authsource login "the username" password "a secret password"
 ```